-Unfortunately, colliding with other vehicles wasn’t my only concern.
+Unfortunately, colliding with other vehicles wasn’t my sole concern.
 Above all, I was feeling anxious that it was only a matter of time before we killed a pedestrian.
 Subsequently, I could only watch in horror as young boys, suited businessmen and hobbling pensioners idly meandered across the road.
 All of them supposedly unconcerned that their lives could end at any moment.
 Finally, I was able to breathe a sigh of relief when congestion brought us to a temporary stop.
 At long last I had a chance to scrutinise our dubious surroundings.

 The traffic stood back-to-back, with the honking having now risen to an almost ear shattering level.
 Sweat trickled down my forehead in competing streams.
 In search of some oxygen, I rolled down the window, a soon to be realised blunder.
 Within twenty seconds a small boy appeared.
 He was dirty, visibly undernourished and dressed in rags.
-The poor guy couldn’t have been a day older than ten years old and had the saddest looking eyes I’d ever seen.
+The poor guy couldn’t have been a day over ten years old and had the saddest eyes I’d ever seen.
 Clutched firmly in his grubby little hand was a pack of blue pens.
 “Only 50 Rupees sir” he said, eyeballing me forlornly.

-“No mama no papa.
+“No mama, no papa.
 Pooooor me sir… pooooor me!”

 “No thanks” I replied with a sympathetic smile.
 I was well off in the pen department and could only lament the fact that he wasn’t selling something to aid me through my current ordeal.
-A bottle of Whiskey would have been just dandy.
+A bottle of whisky would have been just dandy.
 “Please sir…” he persevered, “…no mama no papa.
 Poor me sir… poor me!”
 I looked away and, sensing he was losing me, the kid upped his game and brought out the big guns.
 “No mama no papa.
 Pooooor me sir… pooooor me!” he whined.

 Without making any kind of conscious decision, I found my hand wandering down to the money belt strapped around my waist beneath my T-shirt.
 “No” said Allan gently, placing his hand on my arm.
 The boy was no fool though and knew he’d made an impact.
 So he turned the dramatics up another notch.
 He repeated the “poor me” line again and again, this time putting in an Oscar-winning performance that involved the wringing of his hands.
 And oh lord those damn eyes reached a whole new level of despondency.